 Often, however, it is not that easy.
 Parental fitness is most readily gauged at or near the time of trial, as that will be the most contemporaneous demonstration of the ability of the parent to act in the best interests of the child.
 However, present fitness is also informed by a parent's historical efforts and abilities with respect to the children.

 Even if some of the factors are met, there is a steep burden facing psychological parents to gain custody over a legal parent who objects.
 Levine Law Center regularly works for both legal parents and third-party petitioners in these psychological parent cases.
-If you'd like to discuss your case with a member of the Levine Law Center, please contact us today to set up a no-hassle consultation.
+If you'd like to discuss your case with a Portland family lawyer from Levine Law Center, please contact us today to set up a no-hassle consultation.